stkr89/esme/README.md

-# Embeddable Service Mocking Engine (ESME)
+# What is Embeddable Service Mocking Engine (ESME)?

-ESME allows you to define the destination mock services in `json` format.
-These services can then simply be consumed by test cases to get the expected behaviour.
+ESME is a go library that allows you to mock a RESTful service by defining the configuration in `json` format.
+This service can then simply be consumed by any client to get the expected response.

+# Where can it be used?

+- while developing frontend
+- while consuming external APIs
+- to set up an API with static content

 ## Usage

 Here is a sample `route-config.json` file that can be processed by ESME

 ```json
 {
   "routes": [